Davidson 2020 Census Update

 The 2020 Census is open for self-response online at 2020Census.gov, over the phone by calling the number based on your preferred language, and by paper through the mail.
 You can complete the census even if you haven’t received anything in the mail – snail mail.

 The 2020Census web site went live on March 12, and a number of Davidson residents have already responded.
 As of 3 p.m.
-July 28, the Census web site reported that 68.7 percent of Davidson residents have completed their census.
+September 21, the Census web site reported that 72.9 percent of Davidson residents have completed their census.
 The town is slightly behind our immediate neighboring towns, but the unexpected relocation of 15% of our town’s population is likely impacting those statistics.
-Davidson College students will still be counted in Davidson, but the task has been made far more challenging with so many students leaving campus as a result of COVID-19.
+Davidson College students have been counted in Davidson, but their numbers are not reflected in these self-response data.

 The Census Bureau has been adapting or delaying some of their operations to protect the health and safety of their staff and the public and make sure we get the same population counted another way.